 This is the most common cancer among men and is the second-leading cause of death from cancer in men (after lung cancer).
 Often a very slow-progressing disease, prostate cancer begins when cancer cells in the gland start to grow uncontrollably.5

 Early on, prostate cancer usually has no clear symptoms.
-In its advanced stages, it may cause symptoms including difficulty urinating, decreased force in the stream of urine, blood in the semen, discomfort in the pelvic area, bone pain, and erectile dysfunction.
+In its advanced stages, it may cause symptoms including difficulty urinating, decreased force

 The exact causes of prostate cancer are unknown, although several factors might affect a man’s risk of getting prostate cancer.
 These include:6

 - Age: The risk of prostate cancer increases with age.
 Most cases are diagnosed in men over 50 years old.

 - Family History: Having a brother or father with prostate cancer increases an individual’s risk of developing the disease as well.

 - Obesity: Recent research suggests that there may be a link between obesity and prostate cancer.